College Awareness

 As you may have heard, over three-fourths of colleges are now test-optional and several schools, including the UC schools, are now test-blind.
 But, like many teachers, you might be getting mixed messages.

-With test scores not being a requirement to get into most colleges and universities, at least for the next year or so (this could change in the future), do you even bother to teach college entrance test prep?
+With test scores not being a requirement to get into most colleges and universities, at least for the near future (this has already started to change), do you even bother to teach college entrance test prep?
 Are there still scholarships that require test scores?
 Will test scores be used for anything else, such as course placement?

 Time is valuable; clear answers would be nice.